 Get started today for a bright future as a Diesel Technician with the CCA Diesel Power Program!

-Dates & Time: The next cohort will begin Summer 2021.
-The program is considered full time: Monday – Friday 7am-4pm (No weekend or evening sessions).
-The one year program includes courses and work rotation.
-View the program course details for previous cohorts and dates associated by clicking below:
+Dates and Times: The next cohort will begin Summer 2022.
+The program is considered full-time: Monday – Friday 7 am-4 pm (no weekend or evening sessions).
+The one-year program includes courses and work rotation.
+To view the courses required for this program, please visit the Diesel Academic Course Map.
+View sample schedule for 2022-2023 Cohort A.

 ***The program cost of under $11,500 is for In-State residence with COF.

-Students may gain real-world experience and a possible paid apprenticeship, during work rotation, with members of the Colorado Equipment Dealer’s Association-CEDA (apprenticeships are not guaranteed).
-After completion of the program, the sponsoring dealers’ intent is to offer full-time employment, tuition reimbursement and the use of a professional set of tools.
+Students may gain real-world experience and a possible paid apprenticeship, during work rotation, with members of the Colorado Equipment Dealer’s Association, or CEDA (apprenticeships are not guaranteed or required).
+After completion of the program, the sponsoring dealers’ intent is to offer full-time employment, tuition reimbursement, and the use of a professional set of tools.

 The Getting Started Checklist does provide details about: